ckagiri/ligitabl/README.md

 Notes:
 - Compose wires the app to the `db` container (Postgres 16) with default creds defined in `application.yml`.
 - Liquibase is disabled by default in Compose until changelogs are added.
+- Compose reads variables from a local `.env` file automatically and also passes them into the containers via `env_file`.

 ### Option B: Local Postgres